 In July 2009, Fr Jimmy was appointed as Parish Priest of Sacred Heart and St William, Uppermill, bringing with him his years of pastoral experience.
 A talented musician, his guitar was used many times at Mass and to introduce new hymns to the parish.

 Fr Jimmy was the last MSC priest to serve in Uppermill before the Parish was handed over to be run by the Diocese of Leeds in 2012.
-Fr Jimmy moved on to St Alban and Stephen Catholic Church in St. Albans, Hertfordshire which is currently one of of six MSC parishes in England served by the MSC Irish Province.
+Fr Jimmy moved on to St Alban and Stephen Catholic Church in St. Albans, Hertfordshire which at the time was one of of six MSC parishes in England served by the MSC Irish Province.

 Father Joe Falloon, MSC was born in Belfast and spent his childhood on the Falls Road.
 He was an altar boy in the Redemptorist Clonard Monastery there.